0xh3xa/hls-ffmpeg/README.md

 * Master playlist for the videos `master.m3u8` with different resolutions to different bandwidths

-* Master playlist for the audios `audio_.m3u8` for the audio to the all HLS segments
+* Master playlist for the audio `audio_.m3u8` for the audio to all HLS segments

-* `Logs` directories for logs of (videos, audios, file server, ffmpeg)
+* `Logs` directories for logs of (videos, audios, file server, FFmpeg)

-### How will look like after execution in treeview
+### How will it look like after execution in treeview

 ```
 ├── Readme.md